-8.4 There is a map board and information at White Bridge.
-A leaflet has been produced but this is now out of date.
+8.5 There is a map board at the entrance at River Lane

+and an information board at White Bridge.
+A leaflet has been produced.
 An article about the Green appears in the Community News every month and the Green has a slot in the Library window.
-Open days have been held with a range of activities, a play has been staged, guided walks have been held and are becoming a regular summer feature.
-An annual open meeting is held to gather feedback and ideas for the future.
+Open days have been held with a range of activities, a play has been staged, guided walks have been held.